BoltzExchange/boltz-backend/docs/partner-program.md

-# 🤝 Referral Program
+# 🤝 Partner Program

-Boltz operates a referral program which provides eligible partners with rewards for impactful, high quality integrations of Boltz API
+The Boltz Partner Program provides eligible partners with rewards for impactful, high quality integrations of Boltz API

 ## Who Is Eligible